maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 11. Stop debugging your app.
 We are going to use Shell to describe our hierarchy.
 We have already added the `AppShell.xaml` file describing a tabbed page for you.
 Open `AppShell.xaml` and inspect it.

-12. Comment out where the MainPage.xaml is wired up.
-Add (or uncomment) initializing a new Shell page in `App.xaml.cs`.
+12. In `App.xaml.cs`, comment out where the MainPage.xaml is wired up.
+Add (or uncomment) initializing a new Shell page.
 Both areas are noted in the code already.

 13. Start debugging the app again and change around colors in AppShell.xaml to customize your app! `NavigationPrimary` sets the top and bottom bars.
 You can overwrite either Setter, and any of the other attributes on the page including the size and color of the glyphs that make up the tabs.